-SPT's Partnership Board is made up of 20 elected members representing 12 constituent councils, and in 2020/21 there were eight Appointed Members.
+SPT's Partnership Board is made up of 20 elected members representing 12 constituent councils, and in 2022/23 there were seven Appointed Members.

-The Partnership is chaired by Councillor Dr Martin Bartos along with Vice Chairs Councillor Alan Moir and Councillor David Wilson.
-A full list of SPT's current members can be found at www.spt.co.uk/corporate/about/our-team/members/.
-The Partnership's policies and decisions are implemented by SPT staff under the strategic direction of Chief Executive, Gordon Maclennan and Assistant Chief Executive Valerie Davidson, supported by other senior management.
+The Partnership was chaired at 31 March 2023 by Councillor Stephen Dornan along with Vice Chairs Councillor Alan Moir and Councillor David Wilson.
+A full list of SPT's current members can be found at:

+spt.co.uk/about-us/who-we-are/our-team/members

+The Partnership's policies and decisions are implemented by SPT staff under the strategic direction of Chief Executive, Valerie Davidson supported by other senior management.

 SPT is at the heart of the region's transport planning, operations and project delivery; working to develop an integrated network now and for the future.
 We provide subsidised contracted local bus services, are instrumental in the delivery and growth of community transport, and provide demand responsive services - MyBus - in areas not served by the commercial market and in rural communities where public transport would otherwise be unavailable.
 We deliver on street bus shelters and stops, transport information and are a key influence in the design of the bus network.
-These services continued throughout 2020/21 despite the significant challenges experienced throughout the year as a result of the COVID-19 pandemic.
-As a consequence, operational and financial performance measures differ greatly in 2020/21 from the historic norms.
+Service recovery from the impacts of COVID-19 continues and as a consequence, operational and financial performance measures differ in 2022/23 from the historic norms.

 SPT organises the biggest school run in Scotland - ensuring around 35,000 pupils get to and from school every day.
-We control and operate Buchanan, East Kilbride, Hamilton, Greenock, Partick and Govan bus stations with over1 million bus service departures from our stations this year.
+We control and operate Buchanan, East Kilbride, Hamilton, Greenock, Partick and Govan bus stations with over 1 million bus service departures from our stations this year.

 SPT also own and operate the Subway in Glasgow - the world's third oldest underground system and a vital part of the west of Scotland's transport network.
-The Subway carried just under 2.5 million passengers (2019/20: 12.8 million) in 2020/21.
+The Subway carried 11.9 million passengers (2021/22: 8.0 million) in 2022/23, recovering to around 90% of pre Covid levels.

-Despite the restrictions arising from the pandemic we continued with modernisation of the Subway which will transform the network and enhance our customers' travel experience, including work on the delivery of the contracts for the manufacture and delivery of new rolling stock, signalling and control systems, control room and associated equipment.
+The modernisation of the Subway, which will transform the network and enhance our customers' travel experience, including work on the delivery of the contracts for the manufacture and delivery of new rolling stock, signalling and control systems, control room and associated equipment continued in 2022/23.
 In addition, work continued to ensure the integrity of Subway tunnels and infrastructure.

-SPT's Subway continues to operate its Smartcard ticketing system, with to date more than 243,000 Smartcards issued.
-On behalf of operators, SPT is also responsible for the operation and administration of the region's ZoneCard - an integrated multi-modal ticketing scheme.
-In spite of significant restrictions on travel throughout the year, customers still made 1.4 million essential journeys using ZoneCards.
+SPT's Subway continues to operate its Smartcard ticketing system, with to date more than 308,000 Smartcards issued.
+On behalf of operators, SPT is also responsible for the operation and administration of the region's ZoneCard - an integrated multi-modal ticketing scheme, with customers making 2.5 million essential journeys using ZoneCards.
+SPT began work in the year with all members of the Zonecard Forum to develop a 'Smart Zonecard' product across public transport in the west of Scotland.